Rehabilitation after Surgery – Sydney City CBD

 If you have had spinal surgery, core exercises will be high on the list, along with neural mobilising exercises, balance, and exercises to strengthen muscles which may have been weakened due to nerve compression.

 If you have any reports relating to your surgery, or your surgeon’s protocol and exercises from the hospital physio, bring them along to your appointment.
 If you have no paperwork, we can contact your surgeon if we have questions about your management.

 At Macquarie Street Physiotherapy, after any type of surgery, we not only look at the area involved, but also at the condition of the entire body.
 Let us help you return to good overall fitness and flexibility.
-Contact us on (02) 9221 1604 to discuss how we can facilitate your rehabilitation.
+If you live or work near the Sydney City CBD contact us on (02) 9221 1604 to discuss how we can facilitate your rehabilitation.